matchret/Portfolio/README.md

 Algo in (Project)
 Portfolio in (Project)
 - Animation Componant
-AnimationBanner in (Banner)
+AnimationBanner in (Banner lottie animation)
-AnimationContact in (Contactform)
+AnimationContact in (Contactform lottie animation)
-TexteBanner in (Banner)
+TexteBanner in (Banner text animation)
 Note: The animation in the navbar and footer use a gif because lottie was creating a DOM too big (over 12,000 element).
 ## Backend
 The only backend needed for my website was the contact form for sending me email.
+To do so I used a graphql query link to a lambda function in AWS.
+Here is the shema:
+'''JavaScript
+The only backend ne
+'''
 ## TO DO/FIX
 Boutton se connecter(Navbar/banner)
 PDF download button